 Continuing in the Uttlesford District, cyclists will reach Felsted, a picturesque village which was also featured in the 2014 Tour De France route.
 This marks the moment the route turns back towards London and participants can enjoy a sigh of relief, with the half-way point passed.

 As they weave among the Essex countryside, their wheels will enter Chelmsford, a vibrant city and the birthplace of radio.
 Cyclists can take in the suburbs as they wind through Writtle and round the exquisite Hylands House.

 The last few miles of the 65 covered in Essex, will be rounded off by heading down to Chigwell Row, before heading back into London, for the final stretch to Tower Bridge.

-There are lots of activation events planned for the entirety of the RideLondon-Essex weekend and we’re excited to share those plans with you soon…Stay tuned!
-We’re hoping this will initiate a wave of celebrations across the county ahead of the Jubilee weekend, bring on May!
+There are lots of activation events planned for the entirety of the Ford RideLondon-Essex weekend and we’re excited to share those plans with you soon…Stay tuned!
+We’re hoping this will initiate a wave of celebrations across the county, bring on May!